aerogear/native-android-example/README.md

   }
 }
 ```

+### 4. Requesting token

-- With the response back we can trigger `exchangeAuthorizationCode` and perform token request
+With the response back `exchangeAuthorizationCode` can be triggered and token request performed.

 ```java
 private void exchangeAuthorizationCode(AuthorizationResponse authorizationResponse) {